-PROCESS-LEVEL migration has been studied extensively in the past [15], [29], [30], [31], [32], [33], [34].
-In the context of HPC, many MPI implementations have been retrofitted with or design for FT, ranging from automatic methods (checkpoint-based or log-based) [18], [35], [36] to non-automated approaches [37], [38].
+Process-level migration has been studied extensively in the past [44, 45, 46, 47, 48, 49, 19].
+In the context of HPC, many MPI implementations have been retrofitted with or design for FT, ranging from automatic methods (checkpoint-based or log-based) [50, 22, 51] to non-automated approaches [52, 53].

-System checkpoint-based methods commonly employ a combination of OS support to checkpoint a process image (e.g., via the BLCR Linux module [15]) combined with a coordinated checkpoint negotiation using collective communication among MPI tasks.
-User-level checkpointing, in contrast, relies on runtime library support and may require source preprocessing of an application and typically inflicts lower overhead, yet fails to capture critical system resources, such as file descriptors [39], [40].
+System checkpoint-based methods commonly employ a combination of OS support to checkpoint a process image (e.g., via the BLCR Linux module [19]) combined with a coordinated checkpoint negotiation using collective communication among MPI tasks.
+User-level checkpointing, in contrast, relies on runtime library support and may require source preprocessing of an application and typically inflicts lower overhead, yet fails to capture critical system resources, such as file descriptors [54, 55, 56].
 Log-based methods exploit messages logging and optionally their temporal ordering, where the latter is required for asynchronous non-coordinated checkpointing.
-MPICH-V [36] implements three such protocols.
-It uses Condor's user-level checkpoint library [41].
+MPICH-V [51] implements three such protocols.
+It uses Condor's user-level checkpoint library [57].
 Nonautomatic approaches generally involve explicit invocation of checkpoint routines.
-In contrast to these methods, ghost process [42] provides a global management service with process virtualization mechanisms supporting process migration within clusters within the Karrighed single-image system.
+In contrast to these methods, ghost process [58] provides a global management service with process virtualization mechanisms supporting process migration within clusters within the Karrighed single-image system.
+While message logging provides an alternative to coordinated checkpointing, past work on MPI message logging, such as MPICH-V sender/receiver logging, was conducted under the assumption that global synchronization would be too costly at scale.
+This assumption has proved to be incorrect even for the largest systems today due to scalable custom interconnects that are required for collectives within HPC applications [24, 59].

 Recent studies focus on proactive FT.
-The feasibility of proactive FT has been demonstrated at the job scheduling level [13] and in Adaptive MPI [10], [11], [12] using a combination of (a) object virtualization techniques to migrate tasks and (b) causal message logging [43] within the MPI runtime system of Charm++ applications.
+The feasibility of proactive FT has been demonstrated at the job scheduling level [17] and in Adaptive MPI [14, 15, 16] using a combination of (a) object virtualization techniques to migrate tasks, (b) causal message logging [60] and (c) load balancing techniques [61] within the MPI runtime system of Charm++ applications.
 In contrast to Charm++, our solution is coarser grained as FT is provided at the process level, thereby encapsulating most of the process context, including open file descriptors, which are beyond the MPI runtime layer.
+The Charm++ approach only migrates threads within the runtime system and lacks live migration support.
+Also, back migration provides instant rebalancing instead of adaptive rebalancing over some period of time.